Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/4_pick_and_place.md

 **Note the changes between Part 3 and Part 4::**

 - The `MoverService`, `mover.py`,  has been replaced with a ROS Subscriber in `sim_and_real_pnp.py` but retains the trajectory-planning capability.
-- Introduction of an action server, `RobotMove`, to schedule and exectute trajectories.
+- An action server, RobotMove, has been introduced to schedule and execute trajectories.
 - Gripper command execution was previously hard-coded in `TrajectoryPlanner.cs` in part 3 but is now being managed by the `RobotMove` action server.
 - Extra poses have been added to make execution of the individual poses more apparent on the physical robot.